joymun/groupBG4/README.md

 the happiness level of a country.
 The app report data based on these six factors: Country, Year, Happiness Score, GDP per capita, Social Support, Healthy Life, Freedom to make life choices, Generosity, and Perceptions of Corruption.
-Through graphs and tables, the report displays information on the factors that influence happiness the most, how happiness is affected by economu, and happiness over time.
+Through graphs and tables, the report displays information on the factors that influence happiness the most, how happiness is affected by economy, and happiness over time.

 ## Happiness Over Time